 - 1. Engage the I-Corps[TM] L team in an experiential learning opportunity to help determine the readiness of their innovation for sustainable scalability.
-Sustainable scalability involves a self-supported entity that is sustainable and systematically promotes the adoption of the educational innovation and enables and facilitates its use. - 2.
-Enable the team to develop a clear go/no go decision regarding sustainable scalability of the innovation. - 3.
-Develop a transition plan and actionable tasks to move the innovation forward to sustainable scalability, if the team decides to do so.
+Sustainable scalability involves a self-supported entity that is sustainable and systematically increases the adoption of the educational innovation and enables and facilitates its use. - 2.
+Enable the team to develop a clear go/no go decision regarding significant and sustainable scaling of the innovation based on an evidence assessment. - 3.
+Develop a transition plan and actionable tasks to move the innovation forward to sustainable scaling, if the team decides to do so.